nortikin/sverchok/docs/nodes/generator/scripted2.rst

             node_group = self.node.id_data
             # here you can do anything to the node or node group
             # that real a real node could do including multisocket
-            # adaptive sockets etc. templates and examples for is are
+            # adaptive sockets etc. templates and examples for this are
             # coming